aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.19.
 Store Phase -1 Output

-This step calls a Lambda function that stores the outputs from the deployed stacks in sub-accounts in the DynamoDB table `PBMMAccel-Outputs` in AWS Secrets Manager in the root account.
+This step calls a Lambda function that stores the outputs from the deployed stacks in sub-accounts in the DynamoDB table `ASEA-Outputs` in AWS Secrets Manager in the root account.

 ### 3.2.20.
 Deploy Phase 0

-This step starts the `PBMMAccel-CodeBuild_sm` state machine.
+This step starts the `ASEA-CodeBuild_sm` state machine.
 This state machine is responsible for starting a CodeBuild execution that deploys CloudFormation stacks in Accelerator-managed accounts using CDK.

 ![CodeBuild State Machine](img/step-functions-codebuild-sm.png)